buqiushi/buqiushi.github.io/_pages/about.md

 - **2017.09 – 2021.06**
   BSc in Mathematics and Applied Mathematics
   University of Chinese Academy of Sciences

+- **2020.01 – 2020.06**
+  Visiting Student, Department of Mathematics
+  Columbia University in the City of New York

 <!-- <span class='anchor' id='news'></span>
 # 🔥 News